Rules of the DiscoverEU contest

 Selected applicants who are either resident in Cyprus, Iceland, Ireland or Malta can travel by plane to mainland Europe (the return ticket will be organised for them).

 10. Maximum value of the travel tickets

-The selected applicants shall only receive the travel passes to the chosen destination and the DiscoverEU discount card.
+The selected applicants shall only receive the travel passes and the European Youth Card.
 Accommodation, subsistence, insurance, travel supplements or any other expenses related to the travel shall be covered by the selected applicants themselves.

-The basic rule is that each selected participant will be entitled to a maximum financing of their travel pass of EUR 251.
+The basic rule is that each selected participant will be entitled to a travel pass worth EUR 273.35.
 Travel will only be in 2nd or economy class.
-However, this amount can be higher in the specific cases referred to below:
+However, this amount can be higher in the specific cases below:

 - In some specific situations to be assessed on a case-by-case basis (e.g. for selected applicants residing in other islands part of the Erasmus+ Programme countries) an extra journey by train/ferry/coach, might be covered.